James Gunn: DC Studios

-Gunn and Peter Safran had advised David Zaslav, the CEO of the newly-created Warner Bros.
+Gunn and frequent producing partner Peter Safran had advised David Zaslav, the CEO of the newly created Warner Bros.
 Discovery, during his search for a new head of DC Films.
-The duo impressed Zaslav who decided to appoint them as the co-chairpersons and CEOs of DC Films, rebranded as "DC Studios", with control over films, animation and television projects based on characters from DC Comics.
-Gunn oversees the creative aspects and will be exclusive to Warner Bros.
+The duo impressed Zaslav, who decided to appoint them as the co-chairpersons and CEOs of DC Films, rebranded as "DC Studios".
+The two were given control over films, animation and television projects based on characters from DC Comics.
+Gunn was to oversee the creative aspects and will be exclusive to Warner Bros.
 Discovery during his tenure, except for his prior commitments to Disney.
+The two first worked together on the 2000 superhero comedy film The Specials written by Gunn with Safran as co-executive producer, with subsequent collaborations including Gunn's 2008 short films Sparky & Mikaela and Humanzee!, the television series James Gunn's PG Porn (2008–2009), The Belko Experiment (2016) and the DCEU film The Suicide Squad (2021).
 The two assumed their positions on November 1, 2022.

-In December 2022, Gunn announced that he was writing a film about a young Superman during his early years in Metropolis, later revealed to be titled Superman: Legacy and scheduled for release in July 2025; in March 2023 it was confirmed Gunn would also direct the project.
+In December 2022, Gunn announced that he was writing a film about a young Superman during his early years in Metropolis, later revealed to be titled Superman and released in July 2025; in March 2023 it was confirmed Gunn would also direct the project.
 In January 2023, Gunn and Safran revealed their plans for future DCU films, with the first chapter being titled "Gods and Monsters".
-Gunn was also revealed to be writing a seven-episode animated series titled Creature Commandos, based on the comic book team of the same name, and working on the HBO Max series Waller, a spin-off of Peacemaker focusing on the character of Amanda Waller.
+Gunn also wrote a seven-episode animated series titled Creature Commandos, based on the comic book team of the same name, and released ahead of Superman in December 2024, and also worked on the HBO Max series Waller, a spin-off of Peacemaker focusing on the character of Amanda Waller, with Christal Henry writing and Viola Davis reprising her role from previous DCEU projects.
+Gunn is also involved in multiple other DC projects, including producing Supergirl due for release in 2026.

+Following the success of Superman, Gunn announced a follow-up film in September 2025, titled Man of Tomorrow, using new artwork from Jim Lee.
+The film is set to be released in 2027, with David Corenswet and Nicholas Hoult expected to reprise their roles.
+The second season of Peacemaker was also produced by the Gunn and Safran-led DC Studios.
+Most of the first season is canon to the DCU, but only the second season, written in 2023 and aired in August–October 2025, is part of the Gods and Monsters chapter.